 - Concepts

-- What is the main idea here, and can I explain it?
+- What is the main idea?

+- Can I explain it?

 - Assumptions

 - What am I taking for granted?

 - What have I assumed?

 - Implications/Consequences

 - What am I implying?

 - Points of View

-- From what point of view am I looking at this issue?
+- What point of view am I using?

-- Is there another point of view I should consider?
+- Is there another point of view to consider?